-About This Unit
+About This Unit:

 - Accurately interpret and know when to apply each of the following statistics: mean, median, standard deviation, proportion, counts, and percentiles.

-- Understand the implications of measures of uncertainty and external validity in sampling.
+- Understand the concept of external validity

-- Understand the implications of systematic and non-systematic errors in data quality.
+- Understand the implications of systematic and non-systematic errors in data quality

-- Some familiarity with basic budgeting and statistics.
+- Some familiarity with the policy realm

-- English language proficiency.
+- English language proficiency

 About Evidence for Policy Design

-About Building Capacity to Use Research Evidence
+About Building Capacity to Use Research Evidence (BCURE)

 This unit was developed through the EPoD Building Capacity to Use Research Evidence: Data and Evidence for Smart Policy Design (BCURE) project, a multi-year engagement to build technical and institutional capacity to integrate data and research evidence into policy decision making, focusing on South Asia.
 The development of this unit was funded by UK aid from the UK government; however, the views expressed do not necessarily reflect the UK government’s official policies.